Why do we teach Science and the majority of our Foundation Subjects in blocks?

 - Due to practical reasons with hardware, it was not possible to teach and deliver ICT as a block.
 This remains taught on a weekly basis, being taught for 60 minutes each week.

-Overall, through our teaching of Science and the majority of our Foundation Subjects in blocks, we feel that the children receive a more focused and immersive learning experience, one which enables their knowledge to become more deeply embedded.
+Overall, through our teaching of Science and the majority of our Foundation Subjects in blocks, we feel that the children receive a more focused and immersive learning experience, one which enables their knowledge to become more deeply embedded as part of our Knowledge Led Curriculum.